![]() R&D OVERVIEW

 Hardboard

-the dependency on commercial additives to in-house
+commercial additives to in-house technology substitutes

 LOW DENSITY ADDITIVES